 - Coverage under the UA Student Health Insurance Plan

 - In year 2

-- $500 for attending conferences or professional development activities
+- $500 for attending conferences or other professional development activities

 - Access to ongoing professional development programs as well as social events, community collaborations, networking opportunities, and interdisciplinary colloquia throughout their graduate career (visit the Cohort Experience page for more information)

-- College and departmental support in years 2 through 5 equal to or greater than what is consistent with a 0.25 FTE Graduate Assistantship (stipend, healthcare, and 0.5 base graduate tuition coverage)
+- College and departmental support in years 2 through 5 equal to or greater than what is consistent with a 0.25 FTE Graduate Assistantship and full tuition coverage.

 - Any newly admitted doctoral student who will matriculate in the fall semester (Outstanding recruits from Master’s programs that require a minimum of 60 units are also eligible.)

 - Students with stellar undergraduate or Master’s academic/creative records

 - Students who are accepted to programs that are primarily on campus, and who will reside in the Tucson metropolitan area during their first year (Distance and UA Online programs are not eligible.)

 - Students interested in interdisciplinary exchange, collaboration, mentoring, leadership, and engaging with multiple communities

 - Students entering Professional degree programs such as MBA, Master of Architecture, Juris Doctorate, Medical Doctorate, Doctor of Pharmacy (PharmD) are not eligible